Both Lawyers and non-lawyers are needed for this event.

-From the North Carolina Bar Association:
+From the Young Lawyers Division of the North Carolina Bar Association:

 The Young Lawyers Division of the North Carolina Bar Association will address the underserved needs of the LGBT community by providing advice and drafting Wills, Health Care Powers of Attorney, and Durable Powers of Attorney for all qualifying couples and individuals, regardless of sexual orientation.
 The inaugural Estate Planning for Equality event in Winston-Salem, North Carolina on Saturday, October 25th, 2014, from 9:00 am – 4:30 pm (the last appointment will be scheduled for 3:15 pm) at the Wake Forest University School of Law located at 1834 Wake Forest Rd, Winston-Salem, NC 27109.
 No prior estate planning background is required to serve as an attorney or non-attorney volunteer.

 Licensed NC attorneys are needed to draft the Wills, Durable Powers of Attorney and Health Care Powers of Attorney.
 Participants are provided with a questionnaire to fill out beforehand, and it corresponds with the fill-in the blank HotDocs software used to draft the estate planning documents.
 Notaries and witnesses are also needed.
 We would like everyone to volunteer all day, if possible, but we appreciate any time that you can volunteer.
 If you can only volunteer for part of the day, please indicate if you would like to volunteer for the morning session (9:00 am-1:00 pm) or the afternoon session (12:00 pm-4:30 pm).